 The House of Commons Home Affairs Committee has published a report covering a wide range of internet crime issues.
 This includes a couple of paragraphs calling for broad brush internet censorship:

+complacency.
 We urge those responsible to take stronger action to remove such content.
-We reiterate our recommendation that the Government should draw up a mandatory code of conduct with internet companies to remove material which breaches acceptable behavioural
+We reiterate our recommendation that the Government should draw up a mandatory code of conduct with internet companies to remove material which breaches

 We are concerned to note the Minister's assertion that off the shelf hacking software is increasingly available to untrained criminals and recommend the Government funds a law enforcement team which is focused on disrupting supply.